 Your dentist will want to have a general look around the skin of your mouth (technically, ‘the mucosa’).
 This does not involve probing, and should be a purely visual check to make sure everything is healthy.

-Having most of the information that the dentist needs now, he can give you a run-through of his findings, and answer any questions that you may have.
-The dentist should be able to give you a rough idea of how many appointments you will require and estimate a cost for your treatment.
+Having most of the information that the dentist needs now, they can give you a run-through of their findings, and answer any questions that you may have.
+The dentist should be able to give you a rough idea of how many appointments it would take and estimate a cost for your treatment.